NesHacker/NoboruColor/README.md

 * [GNU Make](https://gnuwin32.sourceforge.net/packages/make.htm) - Build system
 tool (installation should only be required on Windows).

 ### Use Make to Build the ROM
+Update the `MakeFile` or define a shell variable named `GBDK_HOME` pointing to the directory where you installed GBDK.

-With the tools installed installed, open a command-line and run make:
+With the tools installed installed and the home directory defined open the command-line and run make from the project's root directory:

 ```
 $ make